 14. What Do Elephants Eat?

 Elephants are herbivores and eat grasses, creepers, and herbs.
 During the dry season, the diet can be supplemented by leaves, roots, and barks.

-Related article: What do elephants eat for their huge sizes?
+Related article: What do African elephants eat in the wild?

 15. How Do Elephants Give Birth?

 Elephants are mammals and therefore the females (cows) give birth to their young ones.
 Most elephants in the wild give birth at night and give birth to one calf.